Timinator2000/Algorithm-X/docs/12-your-turn/05-takuzu-solver.md

 Let's start with an excerpt from the goal statement for the puzzle:

->The objective is to fill the grid with 1s and 0s, constraints are :
+>The objective is to fill the grid with 1s and 0s, constraints are:
+>
-> - an equal number of 1s and 0s in each row and column
+>* an equal number of 1s and 0s in each row and column
+>
-> - no more than two of either number adjacent to each other
+>* no more than two of either number adjacent to each other
+>
-> - no identical rows and no identical columns
+>* no identical rows and no identical columns

 The basic Algorithm X requirements and actions seem straightforward.
 Every cell must be covered with a `0` or a `1`, while the actions are all putting a `0` or a `1` into some cell.
 Is everything truly as straightforward as it appears?
 Were you able to see the multiplicity in this puzzle?